veikman/dmote-keycap/doc/print.md

 Try running `dmote-keycap` with a large error setting, e.g.
 `--error-body-positive -0.8`.
 Such a setting will make the walls thin.
 Compensate with a non-default `--skirt-thickness` setting, e.g. 2.5.
+Adjust those two settings with the knowledge that they work on somewhat different scales: Decrementing `--skirt-thickness` by 1 removes 1 mm from the outside of the skirt, while decrementing `--error-body-positive` by 1 removes 0.5 mm from the inside of the skirt.
+This is because the former parameter describes the ideal shape while the latter parameter describes a common printer behaviour, not the shape.

 Notice that extra skirt thickness, in turn, can cause very tightly placed neighbouring keys to collide.